Passchendaele Museum

-The Passchendaele Museum (until 2022 known as Memorial Museum Passchendaele 1917) in Zonnebeke, Belgium, is a museum devoted to the Battle of Passchendaele in 1917 (also known as the Third Battle of Ypres).
-In this battle in only 100 days, almost 500,000 men were killed to gain only eight kilometres of ground.
+The Passchendaele Museum (formerly the Memorial Museum Passchendaele 1917) is a military museum located in the chateau grounds of Zonnebeke, Belgium.
+It is dedicated to the First World War and in particular to the Battle of Passchendaele (also known as the Third Battle of Ypres, July–November 1917).
+A regional museum operating from 1989 to 2002 formed the basis for the current institution, which opened in 2004 as a dedicated First World War museum under the administration of the municipality of Zonnebeke.
+In 2014, the museum became an autonomous municipal company.

-The museum is housed in the historic château grounds of Zonnebeke and focuses on the material aspects of the First World War.

 History

 The history of the Passchendaele Museum started in 1987.
 It featured the first exhibition about the Third Battle of Ypres (1917).
 This exhibition consisted of visual materials from the Imperial War Museum.
 This initial exhibition was considered successful, with 9,000 visitors, who attended, amongst other events, a large ceremony at Tyne Cot Cemetery and battlefield tours.

 It was decided to put the château at the museum's disposal, with attention fixed on the war years, but also the Zonnebeke Augustinian Abbey and local history.
 The museum itself opened in 1989.

 In 2002, it was decided to renew the museum.
 The museum was increased to three storeys and became a classic historical museum with a reconstructed dug-out being built.
 The renewed museum opened on Anzac Day 2004.

 In 2007, during the commemoration of 90 years since the 'Third Battle of Ypres', the museum organised six thematic exhibitions that took place in different locations, along with creating three new trails.

 In 2014, the former vicarage of Zonnebeke was restored to be used as research centre.